cockroachdb/docs/src/current/cockroachcloud/cmek.md

 1. Each time a node writes new data to disk, it is encrypted using the current data key.
 Data is read using the data key that was used to encrypt it.

 {{site.data.alerts.callout_danger}}
+If a CMEK key is disabled, scheduled for destruction, or destroyed:

+- Nodes that were using the CMEK will not be able to rejoin the cluster if they are restarted.
+This could lead to regional cluster unavailability.
+Even if the CMEK is subsequently restored after being disabled or scheduled for destruction, nodes will not automatically recover.
+If you encounter issues, contact [support](https://support.cockroachlabs.com/).
+- A cluster's managed backups will begin to fail.
-If the CMEK key is destroyed, the cluster's data can't be recovered or restored from a managed backup in {{ site.data.products.db }} or from a manual backup to the same cluster.
-It may be possible to restore a manual backup to a new cluster.
+- The cluster's data can't be recovered or restored from a managed backup in {{ site.data.products.db }} or from a manual backup to the same cluster.
+It may be possible to restore a manual backup to a new cluster, if the backup was not encrypted with the CMEK.
+However, it may not be possible to take a manual backup if some nodes are already offline due to the CMEK's unavailability.
 {{site.data.alerts.end}}

 ## Rotation of a CMEK key